-Windows 7 Extended Security Updates has been a hot topic ever since Microsoft announced the end of support deadline.
-The Redmond giant finally announced that the ESU version will be offered starting April 1, 2019.
+As you all know, Windows 7 Extended Security Updates has been a hot topic ever since Microsoft announced the end of support deadline.
+The ESU version has been available for purchase since April 1, 2019.

 The Extended Security Updates will allow the customers to keep on using their Windows 7 PCs right after Microsoft retires the OS on Jan.
 14, 2020.